palaumarc/exSCM_node/README.md

 ## Synopsis

-Simple weather forecast comparator between different towns in Catalonia.
-Using a fix dataset
+Simple weather forecast comparator between different towns in Catalonia using a fix dataset.

+This guide has only been tested in a Ubuntu 14.04 LTS x64 environment.

 ## Installation